Spigell/sparky/README.md

 ## Set up SCM

-You should set up source control resource so that sparky poll the changes and trigger build scenario:
+You should set up source control resource so that sparky poll the changes and trigger the build scenario:

     $ nano /var/data/sparky/perl6-app/sparky.yaml